How can I troubleshoot Marketo sync discrepancies? Follow

 In this article, we'll walk through the basic troubleshooting steps you can take to understand why you might be seeing discrepancies between the two platforms.
-We'll also cover the most frequent scenarios that may arise:
+We'll also cover some scenarios that may arise, such as:

-1. My Splash event did not create a program in Marketo
+- My Splash event didn’t create a program in Marketo

-3. Some of my guest's data is not syncing from Splash to my Marketo Program
+- Some of my guest data is not syncing from Splash to my Marketo Program

 How does Splash sync data?
 Should I expect sync delays?